Heractos/Flask-sqlite3-web-app/README.md

 ## Preloaded Database Content

 Our application is integrated with a pre-existing database.
 As part of the testing process, I have created two user accounts within the database.
 Each account has authored two posts, engaged in reciprocal post liking, and commented on each other's posts.

+## If 403 Error Encountered

+Just in case, if you encounter 403 error from your browser (applies to Chrome only), you can use this link to flush socket pools:
+`chrome://net-internals/#sockets`